ryan-harter/personal-project-ecommerce/README.md

 ## MVP

 - users should be able to find products
-- users should be able to purchase products - stripe? -
+- users should be able to purchase products
 - users should be able to register, login, delete, logout of an account - done
-- users should be able to have a cart - frontend doneish
+- users should be able to have a cart
 - users should be able to add items to a wishlist